appleparan/icon-space-tester/README.md

 - Optimized on Portrait mode (iPad retina, iphone5)
 - Use full screen browser (such as mercury)

-1. URL

-Clicking link may not working,
+1. URL (link may not working, access page via following link)
     - http://appleparan.github.com/icon-space-tester/#/ : start position, enter some information.
     - http://appleparan.github.com/icon-space-tester/#/@id : @id varies on 1 to 72 (total 72 test).
 Based on @id, I classified test as several category.
     - http://appleparan.github.com/icon-space-tester/#/stat : showing statiscal value (such as time average) and it should be hidden